Spring 2016 Newsletter

 Fall 2012 Newsletter

 Spring 2012 Newsletter

 Fall 2011 Newsletter

 Life & Associate Members We want your email address, phone number, and your current address!
-Please click here to update your mailing address and/or add phone and email.
-We will be creating a member directory and don't want to leave you or your information out.
+Please click here and email the current Recording Secretary to update your mailing address and/or add phone and email.
+We are creating a member directory and don't want to leave you or your information out.
 We also want to keep you updated on what JAV is doing in our community and we'd love for you to volunteer your time!

 2016 Martha Wise Award for Camp Silvercloud